Breakdown of the static dielectric screening approximation of Coulomb interactions in atomically thin semiconductors

-In all such phenomena, Coulomb interactions are heavily influenced by the dielectric response of the environment because the electric field created by a quasiparticle in a 2D material extends into the surrounding medium \cite{rytova_screened_2020, keldysh_coulomb_1979, cudazzo_dielectric_2011, chernikov_exciton_2014, ugeda_giant_2014}.
-Screening takes a central place in all field-matter interactions via susceptibility \cite{petric_nonlinear_2023}, affecting phase transitions of many-body states \cite{fogler_high-temperature_2014} and delimiting the range of charge interactions \cite{knorzer_long-range_2022}.
-The response of a dielectric material to an electric field comes from its valence electrons and, if the material is polar, from field-induced lattice vibrations that induce a net polarization \cite{lyddane_polar_1941}.
-To describe screening in 2D materials, a common practice is to use an effective dielectric constant, neglecting frequency dependence \cite{van_tuan_coulomb_2018, cho_environmentally_2018}.
-This approach greatly simplifies the description of interactions between quasiparticles and appeared so far sufficient to describe excitons in TMD monolayers \cite{chernikov_exciton_2014, raja_coulomb_2017, raja_dielectric_2019, stier_probing_2016, tebbe_tailoring_2023, goryca_revealing_2019,raja_dielectric_2019}.
+In all such phenomena, Coulomb interactions are heavily influenced by the dielectric response of the environment because the electric field created by charge quasiparticles in a 2D material extends into the surrounding medium \cite{rytova_screened_2020, keldysh_coulomb_1979, cudazzo_dielectric_2011, chernikov_exciton_2014, ugeda_giant_2014}.
+This in turn leads to large exciton binding energy and bandgap renormalisation effects\cite{ugeda_giant_2014}, with Coulomb engineering of atomically thin monolayers attracting considerable interest as a deterministic, scalable, and clean route to control many-body states, from exciton localisation and transport to tuning many-body interactions in correlated states \cite{raja_coulomb_2017, forsythe_band_2018}.
+To describe screening in semiconductor quantum wells and 2D materials, a common practice is to use an effective dielectric constant, neglecting frequency dependence and greatly simplifying the description of interactions between quasiparticles \cite{van_tuan_coulomb_2018, cho_environmentally_2018}.
+Within the limit of small variations (below an order of magnitude) in the dielectric constants of the environments studied so far, dynamical screening effects did not appear necessary to describe excitons in TMD monolayers \cite{chernikov_exciton_2014, raja_coulomb_2017, raja_dielectric_2019, stier_probing_2016, tebbe_tailoring_2023, goryca_revealing_2019, raja_dielectric_2019}.